1. What do you know about the Microsoft SharePoint?

 Data integration can be done easily

-Security updates are available with respect to time
+Security updates are available concerning the time

 35. What type of data or the information is there in the content database in SharePoint?

-It provide information regarding the report models,
+Answer: It provides information regarding the report models,

 Information on all the reports that get published

 Sharing of data resources and how this can be done

 Managing the resources

 36. Tell the procedure of creating a list in SharePoint?